Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

 "crash" ping
 ============

-This ping is captured after the main Firefox process crashes or after a content process crashes, whether or not the crash report is submitted to crash-stats.mozilla.org.
+This ping is captured after the main Firefox process crashes or after a child process process crashes, whether or not the crash report is submitted to crash-stats.mozilla.org.
 It includes non-identifying metadata about the crash.

 This ping is sent either by the ```CrashManager``` or by the crash reporter client.
-The ```CrashManager``` is responsible for sending crash pings for the content process crashes, which are sent right after the crash is detected, as well as for main process crashes, which are sent after Firefox restarts successfully.
+The ```CrashManager``` is responsible for sending crash pings for the child processes crashes, which are sent right after the crash is detected, as well as for main process crashes, which are sent after Firefox restarts successfully.
 The crash reporter client sends crash pings only for main process crashes whether or not the user also reports the crash.
 The crash reporter